lohseng97/Dell-Latitude-7490-EFI-macOS-BigSur/README.md

 17) DHCP Support for AppleItlwm (to update to v2.1.0)
 18) SideCar using USB

+^_3.5mm headphone jack might not work properly after system wakes from sleep, reboot will resolve the issue._
-*Note: Could not connect to Logitech M590 Bluetooth Mouse, and WiFi/BT Chip might not be able to turn on sometimes, especially if you dual-boot with Windows and fast startup on Windows is enabled.
-3.5mm headphone jack might not work properly after system wakes from sleep, reboot will resolve the issue.
+*Could not connect to Logitech M590 Bluetooth Mouse, and WiFi/BT Chip might not be able to turn on sometimes, especially if you dual-boot with Windows and fast startup on Windows is enabled.

 ## Not working
 1) TrackPoint